 - The name of the talent, "Hooves and Green Hair," references an old article from DRAGON #109 that presents two 1st Edition AD&D PC races: half-satyrs and half-dryads.
-Even though 13th Age dryads and fauns don't have the association with each other that satyrs and dryads do in D&D, the homage gave me the warm and fuzzies.
+Even though 13th Age dryads and fauns don't have the association with each other that satyrs and dryads do in D&D, paying homage to the DRAGON article gave me the warm and fuzzies.

-- Necessarily, since the Dryad is travelling with your goat-legged player character, she's probably going to lose some of her special abilities that reference a protected domain or region.
+- Necessarily, since the Dryad is travelling with your goat-legged player character, some of her more potent powers will need to be throttled down a little.
 Suggestions follow:

 - Willowy Words: No longer gains the benefit of "Environmental Boost."
 Also, this goes from being an at-will power to a 1/day power.